Browse main article categories

 I have to admit, I much prefer a bath to a shower, but I will tolerate a shower in warmer weather.
 Whenever someone has a bath here, someone else uses the water afterwards, so all is not lost.
 I would love to find a way to capture that bathwater after use and this is something Mr Green and I have talked about doing some time.
 We use a minimum amount of products, and those that we do are eco friendly, so I’m wondering if it would be ok to syphon the water off into a rain barrel after use.

 Talking of rain barrels, we have 4 of them dotted around the outside of the house.
-The plants far prefer rain water, so it makes sense to capture free water for your garden and house plants.
-You can also use rain water for patio furniture or cleaning the car.
+You can get hose connectors here so that you can then attach a hose to the barrels and water your garden.
+Plants far prefer rainwater, so it makes sense to capture free water for not only your garden, but your house plants too.
+You can also use rainwater for patio furniture or cleaning the car.

 Recycle your veggie water